-For answers to common questions about what our status means for students, please refer to the CACREP Program FAQs:
+For answers to common questions about accreditation, please refer to the CACREP FAQ's.

 State of Florida Course Requirements for Licensure

 JU's CMHC Core Curriculum has a specialization in clinical mental health counseling.
-It also offers an emphasis in marriage and family therapy.
-This degree meets the academic requirements for licensure as designated in the Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling for both Clinical Mental Health Counseling and Marriage and Family Therapy.
-It is possible to work toward for dual licensure.
+It also offers an emphasis in marriage and family counseling.
+This degree meets the academic requirements for licensure as designated in the Florida Board of Clinical Social Work, Marriage & Family Therapy and Mental Health Counseling for both Clinical Mental Health Counseling and Marriage and Family Counseling.
+It is possible to work toward dual licensure.

-Students are encouraged to review the state standards and guidelines and notify the faculty advisor of practice preference so that the appropriate site placement secured for the practicum and internship.
+Students are encouraged to review the state standards and guidelines and notify the faculty advisor of practice preference so that the appropriate site placement can be secured for the practicum and internship.

 The information below illustrates how JU's CMHC program meets Chapter 491 requirements for licensure in mental health counseling.